 Coenzyme Q10 boosts brain health in several ways.
 But two in particular stand out.

 - When you supplement with enough CoQ10, you’re giving your brain cells the fuel it needs to produce adenosine triphosphate (ATP).
-ATP is the fuel used by the mitochondria in your neurons.
+ATP is the fuel produced by the mitochondria in your neurons.

 Mitochondria are the source of life and death for neurons.
 They generate your neuron’s energy and control its death.
 But mitochondria tend to develop defects as we age.